helderjosex/docker-postgres/README.md

 # Postgres Docker
-This is an unofficial, open-source for MYSQL based projects that run on Docker-Compose.
+This is an unofficial, open-source for POSTGRES based projects that run on Docker-Compose.

     Postgres 9.3